aws-samples/nextcloud-server/README.md

 Although this repository is released under the [MIT-0](LICENSE) license, its CloudFormation template uses features from [Nextcloud](https://github.com/nextcloud/server) project.
 Nextcloud project's licensing includes the [AGPL](https://github.com/nextcloud/server?tab=AGPL-3.0-1-ov-file) license.

 The template offers the option to install [Webmin](https://github.com/webmin/webmin) which is released under [BSD-3-Clause](https://github.com/webmin/webmin?tab=BSD-3-Clause-1-ov-file) license.
+Usage of [Amazon DCV](https://aws.amazon.com/hpc/dcv/) indicates acceptance of [DCV EULA](https://www.amazondcv.com/eula.html).

-Usage of template indicates acceptance of license agreements of all software that is installed in the EC2 instance.
+By using the template, you accept license agreement of all software that is installed in the EC2 instance.

 ## Architecture diagram